ppwwyyxx/SoPaper/README.md

 * pdf2htmlEx installed.
 See its [download guide](https://github.com/coolwanglu/pdf2htmlEX/wiki/Download)
 * poppler-utils which provide the 'pdftotext' command line util

-Note: on debian/ubuntu, make sure you do *not* have 'python2-bson' package installed.
+Note: if you need to run server on debian/ubuntu, make sure you do *not* have 'python2-bson' package installed.

 ## TODO
 * Fetcher dedup: when arxiv abs/pdf apperas both in search results, page would be downloaded twice (maybe add a cache for requests)
-* Don't trush arxiv link from google scholar
+* Don't trust arxiv link from google scholar
 * Is title correctly updated for dlacm?
 * Extract title from bibtex -- more accurate?
 * Fetcher for other sites